4zwazo/x-days-of-devops/log.md

 - Build automation and benefits
 - Installing and configure jenkins

 **Thoughts**: This was an educational hands-on learning session.
-Enjoying a few challenges installing jenkins on PI4.
+Enjoying the challenges of installing jenkins on PI4 as docker container.

 **Work & Resources:**
 [Multi stage docker](https://github.com/pascallaurent/x-days-of-devops/tree/main/resources/code/jenkins)